ARC Prize remains undefeated.

 2023 - Then in 2023, the competition continued with ARCathon 2023.
 This time 265+ teams from 65 countries competed.
 First place was shared between Somayyeh Gholami and Mehran Kazeminia (Team SM) and Jack Cole (Team MindsAI) both reaching 30% on the private evaluation set.

-2024 - In 2024, Mike Knoop, François, and Lab42 teamed up to create ARC Prize 2024 with over a $1.1M prize pool.
+2024 - In 2024, Mike Knoop and François teamed up to create ARC Prize 2024 with over a $1.1M prize pool.
+See the results.[todo: include tour and some photos]

 Next

-> Read "On the Measure of Intelligence"
+Read "On the Measure of Intelligence"

-> Stay updated on ARC Prize 2024
+Stay updated on ARC Prize

-> Get started beating ARC-AGI
+Get started with ARC-AGI

 Toggle Animation